Nasal and Septal Fractures Treatment & Management

 No clear recommendation exists regarding the type of surgical approach or the timing of surgery in patients with nasal fractures.
 Standard therapy instructs the surgeon to perform closed or open reduction between 3 and 7 days, and up to 2 weeks, depending on which source is consulted.
 The potential for optimal results lies in the reduction of the fracture within the first several hours following the injury before significant edema has appeared.
 If this window has passed, subsequent reassessment of the injury is advisable, with correction planned between 4-7 days following the injury.

 Studies have shown that as the significance of the nasal deviation increases, successful reduction of the nasal fracture becomes more difficult.
-Recent literature indicates a significant dissatisfaction with closed reduction results, suggesting that open approaches may reduce the need for future revision procedures.
+The literature indicates a significant dissatisfaction with closed reduction results, suggesting that open approaches may reduce the need for future revision procedures.
 Clearly, each fracture and patient must be individually assessed, and proper clinical judgment must be applied to achieve overall patient satisfaction.
 A further delayed approach can be taken if the fracture is first identified after significant bony healing has occurred.
 Waiting at least 3-6 months to perform surgery allows fractures to stabilize and wounds to heal.

 Most surgeons agree that closed reduction is often an imperfect solution to restore the nose to its preinjury condition.
 However, note that the satisfaction of the surgeon and the satisfaction of the patient are generally discordant.[5]
 That is, patient satisfaction after closed reduction is significantly higher than that of the surgeon.
 If the patient is made aware of this issue, a decision can be made as to whether to defer surgery or to proceed with an attempt at reduction; the procedure results in improvement, but the results are not perfect.